sifatkhan6/camera-accessories-client-side/README.md

 - fullfil all the requirements
 - using firebase for authentication
 - Login And Registretion
-- CURB Operation and JWT done
+- CURD Operation and JWT done